igsekor/pyspelling-any/README.md

       - uses: actions/checkout@v2
       - uses: igsekor/pyspelling-any@v0.0.2
         name: Spellcheck
+        with:
+          configFile: '.my-custom-config.yml' # Optional field
 ```

-Note the step: `- uses: actions/checkout@master`
-This file must live in a the `.github/workflows/` directory.
-For example, it could be `.github/workflows/spellcheck.yml`
+### Optional Field

+The action supports an optional `configFile` input parameter to specify a custom configuration file name.
+By default, it looks for `.spellcheck.yml` or `.spellcheck.yaml` files.
+You can override this default by providing a `configFile` input in the workflow as shown above.

-## Checking For Bad Spelling
+### Checking For Bad Spelling

 The GitHub Action helps you make sure _most_ spelling errors do not make it into your repository.
-You can however check your spelling prior to committing and pushing to your repository.
+You can, however, check your spelling prior to committing and pushing to your repository.

 This simply uses the contents of our spelling toolchain: